WandrilleD/RNAseq-introduction-training/docs/days/mapping.md

  * Use the tool documentation to craft your command line.
  * precomputed indices can be found in `/data/DATA/Mouse_salmon_index` and `/data/DATA/Human_salmon_index`.

+!!!
+Warning

+	Please check with the teacher before you launch these tasks, because they require intensive resources (~6G of RAM and 40 minutes per fastq file).

 ??? success "script"